Opentaste/bombolone/readme.md

 *
 *

-## Project information

-*
-*

 ## Who we are

 Lovers of the python and the web!

 The project was created by Leonardo Zizzamia and Gianluca Bargelli (or better known as the Tiramisu boys).

-First Contributors: Giacomo Marinangeli, Paolo Bernardi.
+Contributors: Giacomo Marinangeli, Paolo Bernardi, Rafael Lucas.

 The logo was designed by Sam Gregory.